 In the end, the technology is simply an enabler.
 As with all traditional offline community engagement, good engagement outcomes arise from good practice.
 And good practice arises from sound thinking about methodology, strategy, tactics, protocols and procedures, and day-to-day practicalities.

-The guide covers thirteen topics:
+The online consultation guide book covers thirteen topics:

 - Principles for engaging online